vdods/sept-rs/sept/doc/to-dos.md

 ### Other Design Criteria

--   It should be possible to extract sept data from a view, so that literally anything you interact with in `sept-tui` is first class data (at least on read-only basis), and could be copied out and used in a "new document".
+-   It should be possible to extract sept data from a view, so that literally anything you interact with in `sept-gui` is first class data (at least on read-only basis), and could be copied out and used in a "new document".
 For example, the user has selected a collection of numerical data and analyses it, producing a histogram.
 That histogram should be selectable and copyable, so that it could be pasted into its own document and used.
 -   Search functions
     -   Basic search on `NonParametricTerm`s (i.e. terminal values).
 This would be the closest thing to text based search.
     -   Patterns.
 Using the sept type system, a term like